Prince Consort Gallery: History and function

 Following the Second World War, during which many of the museum's holdings were dispersed to other locations for safekeeping, the gallery was never restored to its previous configuration.
-Initially, the space was closed to the public and served as a storage room, then, in the 1950s, it was "lined with beautiful mahogany cabinets" which "held parts of the museum's [...] textile collection".
-Eventually, it became a lunchroom for museum staff and large school groups, and was sometimes used to host special events.
+Initially, the space was closed to the public and served as a storeroom, then, in the 1950s, it was "lined with beautiful mahogany cabinets" which held fabrics and other woven pieces from the museum's textile collection.
+Eventually, when the textiles were transferred elsewhere, the space became a lunchroom for museum staff and large school groups.

 Starting in 2012, the V&A began a redevelopment project to return the Prince Consort Gallery to its original purpose as a public gallery.
 (Note: "After the Second World War, Room 110 was boarded up to serve as storage space, but is currently (April 2012) part of a major redevelopment and restoration scheme intended to convert it back into a public gallery space.")
-More recently, it has been used as a venue for the London Design Festival (the V&A has also been described as the "true epicentre" of the festival itself), as well as the location for various public and private events hosted by the museum, diverse artist in residence programmes, and occasional exhibitions.
+More recently, it has been used as a venue for the London Design Festival (the V&A has also been described as the "true epicentre" of the festival itself), as well as events hosted by the museum such as artist in residence programmes, various special events, temporary exhibitions, and occasional private functions.